dikshakashyap063/Classification-of-Cats-and-Dogs-using-CNN/README.md

 - Author: dikshakashyap063
 - Acknowledgements: Kaggle for the Dogs vs Cats dataset and the many open-source libraries used (TensorFlow, Keras, scikit-learn, etc.).

-If you want help running the notebook or reproducing results, open an issue or contact the repository owner via their GitHub profile.